 The lab is particularly interested in recruiting individuals who have one of the following research, teaching, or practice/service interests (Please note that the exact recruitment focus may vary year by year due to existing support for each topic area within the lab at that time).

-○ Benefits of traditional masculinity, intimate partner abuse or violence against men, or investigating access barriers for men seeking counselling/psychotherapy.
+○ Neglected topics in the Psychology of Men and Masculinity, such as the benefits of traditional masculinity, intimate partner abuse or violence against men, bi-directional intimate partner abuse or violence, and investigating access barriers for men seeking counselling/psychotherapy.

-○ Counselling/psychotherapy with Punjabis, Sikhs, or other individuals of Indian heritage.
+○ Counselling/psychotherapy with Punjabis, Sikhs, or other individuals of Indian heritage, such as culturally-adapted counselling and psychotherapy with Punjabi Sikhs.

 For Volunteer Research Assistant Applicants